k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/12_batch_sync_commands.md

 - NEW, GENERATE_IID_LIST, IN_PROGRESS, FAILED, CANCELLED, DONE, ALL
 - FROM/TO_DATE, support DATE_FORMAT/DATETIME_FORMAT according to the configuration in the config.ini.
 - FILTER, filters Batch processes.
-The filter field must be populated by a string in a Fabric command in the Batch process.
+The filter field must be populated by a string and can be reffered to the Batch command or the execution id.

 Note that the filter supports regex.
 </p>